BerkKivilcim/Google-Earth-Engine-Forest-Fire-Supervised/README.md

 <img src="https://github.com/axecasper/Google-Earth-Engine-Forest-Fire/blob/master/images/new%20layer.jpg" width="50%">

 * Determinede class properties.
 Type your Name; toprak, tree or burned.
 Select FeatureCollection.
-Write LC to property section then write the values started from 01. **Burned areas property value always must be 03.**
+Write LC (landcover) to property section then write the values started from 01. **Burned areas property value always must be 03.** The reason behind that is the code export the 3rd class from classified image as only burned area layer so class value must be 3.

 <img src="https://github.com/axecasper/Google-Earth-Engine-Forest-Fire/blob/master/images/%C3%B6zellik_%C3%A7er%C3%A7eve.jpg" width="50%">